 ARTICLE XII - TEMPORARY LEAVES OF ABSENCE

 A. Teachers shall be granted three (3) personal days per year without loss of pay for reasons personal to the teacher, provided that the teacher gives the Principal, or his/her designee, at least 24 hours advance written notice (except in cases of emergency).
 Personal days can be taken adjacent to holidays and vacation days only with approval of the Principal.
+Teachers may exchange (2) sick days for (1) personal day one time per year with the approval of the Principal.
 It is also understood that the Principal is not obligated to grant such leave to more than two (2) teachers per day, due to concerns regarding classroom teaching and supervision.
 If more than two requests are submitted for the same day, the Principal shall grant such leave in the order in which the written request for such leave, is received, provided always that the principal or the designee shall not deny such leave to a teacher if the religious convictions of the teacher prohibit such teacher from working on the day in question.
 The written notice need not include an explanation of the need to be absent from school that day.
 It is understood that the principal will occasionally need to discuss personal day requests with teachers, in order to resolve schedule conflicts.

 B. Four (4) emergency days to be taken only as needed.
 These emergency days could be used only for specific reasons, such as family sickness or death.
 The reason for taking an emergency day would need to be stated in writing by the teacher.

 C. In addition to personal injury or illness, sick leave may be utilized for emergency days:

 1. A teacher can use one (1) day when emergency, illness or injury in the family requires making arrangements for necessary medical and/or nursing care.